ultrazohm/ultrazohm_sw/docs/source/software/gui/javascope.rst

 Known issues
 ------------------------
 .. warning::
-   * If the Java Scope is distorted or the font is not readable, this may is due to an old Java version.
+   * If the JavaScope is distorted or the font is not readable, this may is due to an old Java version.
-   * If this is the case, just update you local Java version, as described in the **Install** section.
+   * If this is the case, just update you local Java version, as described in the section :ref:`install_java`.

 See also